 Turning to the Cloud

-Given the difficulties of maintaining on-premises IT operations, businesses have turned to Veeam disaster recovery plans that utilize the cloud and SaaS services.
+Given the difficulties of maintaining on-premises IT operations, businesses have turned to Veeam disaster recovery plans that utilize cloud backup and SaaS services.
 Shortly after the shutdowns began, 91% of businesses increased their use of cloud services for remote workers, according to the Veeam report.
 The trend is clearly going to continue.
 Asked about post-COVID plans, 60% said they will add more cloud services to their IT delivery strategy, and 48% said they would accelerate their use of SaaS services.

 SaaS and Cloud-Based Services Grow In Adoption